 Smith’s was the only national brand at the time, but Tudor enjoyed distribution in Scotland, the North of England and the Midlands.
 Founded in Newcastle upon Tyne in the late 1940s, Tudor was the first company in Britain to use automated crisp manufacture, and had brand leadership in the North East of England.
 It had a labour force of 160.
 The Tudor acquisition helped Smith’s achieve a market share of 65 percent in 1961, of which Tudor accounted for three to five percent.

-Golden Wonder had been founded in 1946 by William Alexander, an Edinburgh baker.
+Golden Wonder had been founded by William Alexander, an Edinburgh baker, in 1946.
 The company was acquired by Imperial Tobacco in 1960.
 Imperial built three large new factories and promoted the product heavily on television.
 A cellophane bag was introduced to keep crisps fresher for longer.
 The brand went nationwide in 1964.
-Golden Wonder’s market share overtook Smith’s by the end of 1965, and by 1966 they had a market share of 45 percent, against Smith’s 34 percent.
-(At this time Walkers was an entirely Midlands-based concern, with a three percent market share.)
+Golden Wonder had overtaken Smith’s in market share by the end of 1965, and the brand had a market share of 45 percent, against Smith’s 34 percent by 1966.
+(At the time Walkers was an entirely Midlands-based concern, with a three percent market share.)

-Golden Wonder appealed to new customers such as teenagers and children, as well as the increasingly important housewife market.
-This meant that Golden Wonder was growing the market, rather than poaching Smith’s customers.
-As Smith’s did not monitor its competition, it did not become aware of a problem until 1966, when its sales fell slightly.
-Meanwhile, the grocery store sector was growing whilst Smith’s pub snacks market declined.
+By appealing to new customers such as teenagers and children, as well as the increasingly important housewife market, Golden Wonder was able to grow the crisp category without poaching sales from Smith’s.
+As Smith’s did not monitor its competition, the company did not become aware of a problem until its sales fell slightly in 1966.
+Meanwhile, the grocery store sector grew as the pub snacks market declined.

-In 1967 the Peterlee plant was expanded to 150,000 square feet to produce eight million packets of crisps a week.
-By this time it employed 500 people and was one of the most efficient crisp factories in Europe.
-There were also factories in Belgium, Holland, Ireland and France, as well as Australia.
-By this time the number of British factories had been reduced to seven.
+The Tudor plant in Peterlee was expanded to 150,000 square feet in 1967, and could produce eight million packets of crisps a week.
+It employed 500 people and was one of the most efficient crisp factories in Europe.
+Smith’s had a total of seven British factories, as well as manufacturing plants in Belgium, Holland, Ireland, France and Australia.

 In 1967 the company name was changed to Smiths Food Group, to reflect wider participation in the savoury snacks market, such as roasted peanuts.
 Company focus was switched from production to marketing.